Cleveland Browns schedule this week

 |Saturday, Dec.
 25||4:30 PM||FOX, NFLN|

-This score projection will drastically change if Aaron Rodgers doesn’t return as the Packers’ signal-caller.
-Presuming he is there, though, Rodgers should do just enough in the friendly confines of Lambeau Field to help Green Bay escape with a clutch “W” over Cleveland.
+Aaron Rodgers‘ return as the Packers’ signal-caller spells bad news for the visitors in this one.
+Rodgers is the type of transcendent thrower who can pick apart any defense.
+He should do just enough in the friendly confines of Lambeau Field to help Green Bay escape with a clutch “W” over Cleveland.

 - Week 16 prediction: Packers 28, Browns 27